-Camille Crossot is a first-year M.M. student, studying vocal performance with William Sharp.
-She is a native of Milwaukee, WI, and recently graduated from Harvard University with a B.A. in English and a minor in music.
+Camille Crossot is a second year M.M. student, studying vocal performance with William Sharp.
+She is from Milwaukee, WI, and graduated in 2016 from Harvard University with a B.A. in English and a minor in music.
 During her undergraduate studies, she performed with Harvard College Opera Society, the Harvard Radcliffe Gilbert & Sullivan Society, the Choral Fellows of Harvard University, and Music Academy International in Trentino, Italy.
 Performance highlights include Despina in Mozart’s Così fan tutte, leading roles in Gilbert and Sullivan’s Iolanthe and The Gondoliers, Soprano I soloist in Bach’s Magnificat in D, and Suor Genovieffa in Puccini’s Suor Angelica.

 Robert Ellsworth Feng, Bass-Baritone, is a committed performer.
 Described as having a commanding darkness and thickness to his tone, Robert is a dynamic performer and his energy as he performs is infectious and full of life.
 Feng is always ready to take on the next challenge and is constantly seeking new styles of vocal repertoire.